Afghanistan's Ghani wins slim majority of presidential vote in preliminary results

 Last week, Abdullah allowed the recount but warned that he would not accept a tainted result.

+Without a unifying leader accepted by all sides, Afghanistan could split further along tribal and ethnic lines.

+The election result also comes at a critical time for Afghanistan as the United States is showing more interest in negotiating a peace settlement with the Taliban to end the war that has dragged on for more than 18 years.

-Despite the election being less violent than initially feared, Afghanistan was plunged into a prolonged period of political chaos with both Ghani’s and Abdullah’s camps claiming victory before ballots had been tallied.
+Eighty five civilians were killed and more than 370 wounded in militant attacks and violence on the day of the election, the United Nations said last month, and the country plunged into chaos with both Ghani’s and Abdullah’s camps claiming victory before ballots had been tallied.

+The U.N. report accused the Taliban of deliberate attacks against civilians on election day.

-Many Afghans fear a deeply flawed vote combined with bitter tensions between political and provincial actors could drive war-weary Afghanistan into a deeper political instability.
+Many Afghans fear a deeply flawed vote combined with bitter tensions between political camps could drive war-weary Afghanistan into deeper political instability.

+Election result announcements in Afghanistan are typically followed by violent protests from supporters of losing candidates.

-Reporting by Orooj Hakimi, Abdul Qadir Sediqi, Writing by Hamid Shalizi; Editing by Sam Holmes
+Additional reporting by Orooj Hakimi, Writing by Hamid Shalizi; Editing by Sam Holmes and Susan Fenton